 \subsection{$\P^\infty$-objects}

-As by Proposition~\ref{prop:sap-sbq} the category~$\Db(\sA_p)$ is generated by the simple module~$\kk_\sA$, to embed~$\Db(\sA_p) \simeq \Dp(\sB_{p+1})$ into another triangulated category~$\cT$ we need to find in~$\cT$ an object that could serve as~$\kk_\sA$.
-Comparing with the properties of~$\kk_\sA$ proved in Lemma~\ref{lemma:ap-k}, we arrive at the following
+As by Proposition~\ref{prop:sap-sbq} the category~$\Db(\sA_p) \simeq \Dp(\sB_{p+1})$ is generated by the simple module~$\kk_\sA$, to embed it into another triangulated category~$\cT$, we need to find in~$\cT$ an object that could serve as the image of~$\kk_\sA$.
+Looking at the properties of~$\kk_\sA$ proved in Lemma~\ref{lemma:ap-k}, we arrive at the following.